HappyFrowl/documentation/Linux/SystemAdministration.md

     - `/proc/cpuinfo`     - CPU details
     - `/proc/meminfo`     - memory usage
     - `/proc/cmdline`     - contains options passed by GRUB during boot
-    - `/proc/devices`     - contains a list of character and block device drivers loaded into the currently running kernel
+    - `/proc/devices`     - contains a list of character and block device drivers loaded into the currently running kernel.
+The drivers are the kernel modules
     - `/proc/filesystems` - contains a list of file systems types that are supported by the kernel
     - `/proc/modules`     - contains informatiokns about modules currently installed on the system
     - `/proc/stat`        - contains various statistics about hte system's last reboot